-Supervisory Bodies and Election Services Office \$ 11.
+Supervisory Bodies and Election Services Office • 11.
 Cherokee Nation Election Commission.

 A. Election Commission; Establishment and Appointment.
 There shall be a Cherokee Nation Election Commission.
-The Election Commission shall be composed of five (5) members, two (2) appointed by the Council, two (2) appointed by the Principal Chief and one (1) selected by those four appointees, and confirmed by the Principal Chief and Council.
+The Election Commission shall be composed of five (5) members, two (2) appointed by the Council, two (2) appointed by the Principal Chief and one (1) selected by those four appointees who shall be confirmed by the Principal Chief and the Council.
 The Election Commission shall have the sole responsibility and explicit authority for the conduct of all Cherokee Nation elections, including activities described in Sub-section D of this Section.
-It shall be an independent commission in the performance of its statutory authority and in the performance of such authority shall not be subject to direction or supervision by the Executive Office or the Cherokee Nation Council.
+It shall be an independent commission in the performance of its statutory authority and in the performance of such authority shall not be subject to direction or supervision or of any other type of influence by the Executive Office or the Cherokee Nation Council.